Final Plan: Transit Development Plan – Final

-Learn more about the data collection and analysis being used to shape the Transit Development Plan.
-Throughout the project, staff will be developing technical memos that outline existing conditions, needs, service opportunities and more!
+Learn more about the data collection and analysis used to shape the Transit Development Plan through the following technical memos that outline existing conditions, needs, service opportunities and more.

 This document identifies potential transportation needs based on projected population growth, demographics and population characteristics, and anticipated future development patterns.
 The memo suggests strategies to improve transit and support land-use patterns that enable and encourage transit use in communities throughout Wasco County.